makeitworkcloud/ansible-crc/README.md

 # ansible-crc

-Ansible role to deploy OpenShift Local (CRC) with an external DNS base domain.
-(Defaults for 12xCPU & 64 GB RAM RHEL server.)
+Ansible role deploying OpenShift Local (CRC) accessible via a custom DNS name.
+Deploys as a regular user with sudo access on a RHEL-based system.

 ## Table of content